Betta fish are awesome! We all know that. Their unique personalities and their beautiful aesthetics have made them a very popular pet.

 Space to swim and live!

 Space in a smaller aquarium is used up quickly by other components in the tank.
 Necessary equipment like filters and heaters must be considered when thinking of the space available.
-Decor, plants, and substrate will take up more room in a smaller aquarium than they will in a larger tank.
+Decor, plants, and substrate for Betta will take up more room in a smaller aquarium than they will in a larger tank.

 Stop Using Bottles, Bowls, And Vases To House Bettas